laminas/laminas-session/doc/book/zend.session.config.md

 ),
 ```

-Any of the configuration options defined in zend.session.config.session-config.options can be used
+Any of the configuration options defined in laminas.session.config.session-config.options can be used
 there, as well as the following factory-specific configuration options:

 <table>